 What constitutes marriage?
 Government validation?
 A ceremony?
 Sex?

-Government validation is usually necessary for certain benefits, but the Bible does not say official recognition constitutes marriage.
-In much of the early history of mankind, there was no centralized government to oversee marriages.
+In our world, government validation of marriage is usually necessary for certain benefits, but the Bible does not say official recognition constitutes marriage.
+In much of the early history of humankind, no centralized government oversaw marriages.
 Even today, some governments have no authority over marriages, and others add requirements which are contrary to the Bible.

 Although Jesus attended the wedding at Cana (John 2:1-11) and Jacob had a ceremony when he married Leah (Genesis 29:21-25), the Bible does not say that a social function constitutes marriage.
 In some cases, as with slaves and during times of war, it may not even be possible.
 Although weddings should be times of joy and celebration, God does not require that joy to be public.